Brynner03/sui-materials/README.md

 ## Book Outline

-The book covers various topics in SwiftUI development.
-Here's a brief outline of what to expect:
+The book covers various topics in SwiftUI development:

-1. Introduction
+1. **Introduction**: An overview of SwiftUI and its capabilities, along with setting up the development environment.
-2. Getting Started
+2. **Getting Started**: Building a basic SwiftUI app and understanding the essential concepts.
-3. Diving Deeper into SwiftUI
+3. **Diving Deeper into SwiftUI**: Exploring more advanced SwiftUI features and techniques.
-4. Testing & Debugging
+4. **Testing & Debugging**: Understanding testing and debugging practices in SwiftUI development.
-5. Intro to Controls: Text & Image
+5. **Intro to Controls: Text & Image**: Introduction to basic controls like text and image views.
-6. Controls & User Input
+6. **Controls & User Input**: Working with various controls and handling user input.
-7. Introducing Stacks & Containers
+7. **Introducing Stacks & Containers**: Learning about stacks and containers for flexible layout management.
-8. State & Data Flow - Part I
+8. **State & Data Flow - Part I**: Understanding SwiftUI state and data flow concepts.
-9. State & Data Flow - Part II
+9. **State & Data Flow - Part II**: Further exploration of SwiftUI state management techniques.
-10. More User Input & App Storage
+10. **More User Input & App Storage**: Incorporating additional user input elements and app data storage options.
-11. Gestures
+11. **Gestures**: Implementing gestures and touch interactions in SwiftUI apps.
-12. Accessibility
+12. **Accessibility**: Ensuring accessibility in SwiftUI interfaces for all users.
-13. Navigation
+13. **Navigation**: Navigating between different views and screens in SwiftUI apps.
-14. Lists
+14. **Lists**: Working with SwiftUI lists to display data.
-15. Advanced Lists
+15. **Advanced Lists**: Exploring advanced list features and customization options.
-16. Grids
+16. **Grids**: Creating grids and using them to organize content in SwiftUI.
-17. Sheets & Alert Views
+17. **Sheets & Alert Views**: Working with sheets and alert views to present modal content.
-18. Drawing & Custom Graphics
+18. **Drawing & Custom Graphics**: Learning about drawing and creating custom graphics in SwiftUI.
-19. Animations & View Transitions
+19. **Animations & View Transitions**: Implementing animations and view transitions to enhance the user experience.
-20. Complex Interfaces
+20. **Complex Interfaces**: Building complex and interactive user interfaces in SwiftUI.
-21. Building a Mac App
+21. **Building a Mac App**: Adapting SwiftUI for macOS app development.
-22. Converting an iOS App to macOS
+22. **Converting an iOS App to macOS**: Migrating an existing iOS app to macOS using SwiftUI.

 ## Progress